 Alor offers many dive sites, these can be divided into two main areas, Pantar Strait and Kalabahi Bay.
 Alor has rugged mountains that plunge into the 1000m deep Pantar Strait.
 Crystal clear waters, deep seas and frequent current combined with Alor's location within the marine diversity hot spot of the coral triangle means that the reefs and corals are some of the healthiest and diverse in Indonesia.
 There are sites for all levels of diver some sheltered and some with strong current.
 We carefully consider your preferences and experience level when selecting dive sites.

-This huge bay about 15 KM long by 1 KM wide has deep water, mild currents and an amazing amount of marine life with incredible Macro and Muck diving found on the diverse dive sites.
-There are walls, slopes and a jetty with hard and soft coral as well as black sand and muck sites.
-Feather Stars and Fire Urchins crowd some areas in unbelievable numbers.
-Frogfish, Mandarinfish, many species of Pipefish, Seahorses, Rhinopias, Wonderpus, Blue Ring Octopus, Nudibranchs and Harliquin Shrimp are all present.
+This large bay about 15 KM long by 1 KM wide has deep water, mild currents and an amazing amount of marine life with incredible macro and muck diving found on the diverse dive sites.
+There are walls, slopes and a jetty with hard and soft coral, as well as black sand and muck sites.
+Feather Stars and Fire Urchins crowd some areas in unbelievable numbers and with a keen eye you might spot the rhinopias, frogfish, mandarinfish, many species of pipefish, seahorse, coleman shrimp, wonderpus, blue ring octopus, nudibranchs, zebra crabs, bobbit worms and harliquin shrimps.

 OUR FAVORITE DIVES

 The following are videos from some of our dives with guests, we hope you enjoy these as much as we have.